arumsey/aem-import-builder/README.md

 ### Templates

-Handlebars templates are used extensively but the import builder to generate scripts and AI prompts.
+Handlebars templates are used extensively by the import builder to generate scripts and AI prompts.
 Script templates are stored as publicly accessible GitHib gists.

 - https://gist.github.com/arumsey/a66e25a5292afcc0f34be48a84c8c548